Agnieszka-21/madlibs/README.md

 ## Credits

-The following tutorials, articles, documentation and media were used to create this website...
+The following tutorials, articles, documentation and media were used to create this web application...

 ### Code